gitamatic/gitamatic-android/Manual.md

 ## 1. What is Gitamatic?

-**Gitamatic** is a mobile application designed for guitarists, music enthusiasts, and anyone looking to easily create and edit their compositions directly on their phone.
+**Gitamatic** is a mobile application designed for guitarists, music enthusiasts, and anyone who wants to easily create and edit their compositions directly on their phone.

-Unlike traditional tablature editors, Gitamatic introduces an alternative approach to displaying and organizing notes — inspired by the interfaces of desktop digital audio workstations (DAWs).
+Unlike traditional tablature editors, Gitamatic offers a fresh approach to displaying and organizing notes — inspired by the interfaces of desktop digital audio workstations (DAWs).

-The app combines at least two types of notation editors, offering an intuitive interface that allows users to quickly and easily compose and edit guitar parts.
+The app combines multiple types of notation editors in a single, intuitive interface, allowing users to compose and edit guitar parts quickly and effortlessly.

 ### 1.1 Key Features:

 - Customizable falling-note visualization
-- Adjustable colors, sizes, and effects
+- Adjustable colors, sizes, and visual effects
-- Optimized for both personal use and sharing compositions on social media
+- Optimized for both personal use and sharing on social media

-Currently, Gitamatic is focused primarily on acoustic guitar tools.
-However, future updates will include support for more instruments such as:
-- Bass guitar
-- Drums
-- Ukulele
-- Piano
-- And more

-Our mission is not only to introduce new features, but also to develop innovative solutions.
-We prioritize user feedback and focus on delivering tools and functionality that matter most to our community.
+Gitamatic is built with a clear niche in mind: guitarists — especially solo players and fingerstyle performers.
+While DAWs, music games, and tools like guitar tuners all belong to the same musical ecosystem, they serve very different purposes.
+Gitamatic aims to bring together the most exciting and demanding aspects of guitar playing — all in one place: gameplay, progress tracking, learning tools, customizable settings, useful content, and everything else a guitarist might need.

+Our mission goes beyond just introducing new features — we strive to deliver innovative tools that truly matter to our users.
+Gitamatic is built around community feedback and focused on providing meaningful functionality that supports creativity, learning, and artistic growth.

 ---

-*Stay tuned for more updates and improvements based on your needs!*

 ## 2. What is Guitar Tablature?